Intersection models and forbidden pattern characterizations for 2-thin and proper 2-thin graphs: Rectangle intersection models for 2-thin and proper 2-thin graphs

 \begin{lemma} Let $G=(V,E)$ be a 2-thin graph, with partition $V^1, V^2$ consistent with an order $<$.
 Then $\mathcal{M}_1(G)$ is a blocking 2-diagonal intersection model for $G$ that respects the relative order on each class.
 Moreover, if the order and the partition are strongly consistent, the model is bi-semi-proper. \end{lemma}

-\begin{proof} It is straightforward that the model is 2-diagonal (after a translation of $(n_2,n_1)$ to the origin) and respects the relative order on each class.
+\begin{proof} It is straightforward that the model is 2-diagonal, centered at $(n_2,n_1)$, and respects the relative order on each class.
 Let us prove that $\mathcal{M}_1(G)$ is an intersection model for $G$ and that it is blocking.

 \begin{itemize}

 \item Let $v_i < v_j$ adjacent.
 Then $U(1,v_j) \leq i$ and $U(2,v_j) \leq n_2$, so the boxes of $v_i$ and $v_j$ intersect.

 \item Let $v_i < v_j$ not adjacent.
 Because of the consistency between order and partition, $U(1,v_j) > i$, thus the boxes of $v_i$ and $v_j$ do not intersect.